shengchaochen82/shengchaochen82.github.io/index.md

 ## About Me

 I am a Ph.D. student at Australian AI Intelligence Institute (AAII), University of Technology Sydney, working on Federated Intelligence.
-I have worked as a Deep Learning Research Intern at Shenzhen Institue of Meteorological Innovation（Guangdong-Hong Kong-Macao Greater Bay Area Weather Research Center for Monitoring Warning and Forecasting）.
-Previously, I completed an MPhil at the Hainan University and a BEng at Jiangxi University of Science and Technology.
+I have worked as a Deep Learning Research Intern at Shenzhen Institue of Meteorological Innovation(Guangdong-Hong Kong-Macao Greater Bay Area Weather Research Center for Monitoring Warning and Forecasting).
+Previously, I completed an MPhil at the Hainan University.
 Now, my research focuses on bridging the gap between academic research and real-world applications.
-If you have any fun ideas or just want to have a chat, please feel free to drop me an email
+If you have any fun ideas or just want to have a chat, please feel free to drop me an email.

 ## Research Interests